Jadhavsakshi7887/OnlinePayment/README.md

 To run the **Spring Boot Online Payment System** on your local machine:

 1. **Clone the repository**:
+   '''bash
    'git clone https://github.com/Jadhavsakshi7887/online-payment-system.git'

-2.  'cd payment'
+     '''bash
+3.   cd payment

-3. Import the project into IntelliJ IDEA
+4. Import the project into IntelliJ IDEA

 **Open IntelliJ IDEA.**
 Click on "Open" and select the cloned project folder.